w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 for more details.

-To solve this problem (and to slightly optimize network traffic), we propose this API to let identity providers (IDPs) tell the browser when the user signs in to and out of the IDP.
+To solve this problem (and to slightly optimize network traffic), we propose this API to let identity providers (IDPs) tell the browser when the user logs in to and out of the IDP.
 The IDP Sign-in Status API does not grant the identity provider any permissions.
-Using the IDP sign-in status API is not a way for a site to prove that it is an identity provider.
+Using the IDP login status API is not a way for a site to prove that it is an identity provider.
 The purpose of the IDP Sign-in Status API is to enable identity providers to disable the FedCM API for their IDP in order to deliver a better user experience.